1. What is a Discretionary Trust Will

 A Discretionary Trust is included within a Will and lets you leave your estate, either partially or entirely in a Trust for your trustees to manage.

-You should also specify who you want to be a beneficiary, as well as leaving a Letter of Wishes for further instructions on allocating inheritance to each beneficiary.
+You should also specify who you want to be a beneficiary, and you could also leave a Letter of Wishes for further instructions on allocating inheritance to each beneficiary.